Why Do Dogs Leash Bite?

 1. Let our dog carry a stick or toy during leash training.

-A problem with this technique, is that our dog may just want to lie down, and play with the toy or stick.
+A problem with this technique is that some dogs may want to lie down, and just play with the toy or stick.

 2. Play the Find-it game.

-A good game to play with our dog during walks, is the Find-it game.
+A fun game that I play with my dog during walks, is the Find-it game.

-- First, get our dog’s attention by calling his name.
+- First, I get my dog’s attention by calling his name.

-- Treat him for giving us his attention.
+- I reward him for giving me his attention.

-- Then, say Find-it, and throw him a treat a short distance away.
+- Then, I say Find-it and throw him a treat a short distance away.

-- When he finds it, praise him well, treat him, and repeat.
+- When he finds it, I praise him well, treat him, and repeat.